fabioz/mu-repo/mkdocs_sources/docs/index.md

 * Preview incoming changes on current branch (see [mu upd on Commands](commands.md))
 * [Shortcuts](shortcuts.md) for common git operations.

+### New on 1.4.0

+Fix for issue on mu-repo not working if .mu_repo file was still not created.

+If a commit message is not given on `mu ac`, open the git-configured editor and ask for it.

 ### New on 1.3.0

 This version allows you to call mu in subdirectories (it'll search directories upwards for the first